This page includes affiliate links.

 You need fast, reliable memory cards: I buy SanDisk Extreme.
 I think it’s better to use several smaller cards (16Gb) rather than one big card.

-The 80D has good battery life, but you’ll need at least one spare.
-It’s safer to use Canon’s own batteries as damage caused by other copies will void your warranty, though I’ve used ExPro with no problems.
+You’ll need at least one spare battery.
+It’s safer to use Panasonic’s own batteries as damage caused by other copies will void your warranty, though I’ve used ExPro with no problems.